k0nze/qemu_zynq_linux_setup/README.md

 tftp -r <HOST_FILE> -g 10.0.2.2
 ```

-unfortunately the server is read only.
+Unfortunately the server is read only.

 ## Compile for Petalinux

+To compile a C program on your host you need the `arm-linux-gnueabihf-gcc` compiler either you have a recent version of Xilinx Vivado SDx which provides this compiler or you have to install it manually for your host:

+ * Ubuntu
+    ```
+    sudo apt-get install gcc-4.8-arm-linux-gnueabihf
+    ```

+ * CentOS
+    TODO

-You can find a Hello World C program in [src](./src) and a Makefile to compile it for Petalinux.
+You can find a [Hello World C program](./src/helloworld.c) in [src](./src) and a [Makefile](./src/Makefile) to compile it for Petalinux.
 Compile it with:
 ```
 make
 ```